Glossary

 Kibo

 The code generator.
 Reads a DSM model plus a Kibo template and emits source code.
 Template-agnostic — the target language and runtime are determined by the template.
-See Kibo.
+See Command-line usage.

 Kibo template

 A parameterized recipe consumed by Kibo.
-Defines what code is emitted and for which target. kibo-template-viper is the official template that targets the dsviper runtime; other templates can target other runtimes.
+Defines what code is emitted and for which target. kibo-template-viper is the official template pack that targets dsviper and Viper C++.

 dsviper

-The Python runtime — strongly typed Python API over the Viper engine.
+The Python runtime — strongly typed Python API over the Viper C++ engine.
 Distributed exclusively on PyPI (pip install dsviper).
-See DevKit, dsviper, Viper — what’s what for how dsviper relates to DevKit and Viper.

 Viper

-The C++ runtime engine that dsviper wraps.
-Carries the type system, commit DAG, and database tier.
-Currently not distributed standalone; See DevKit, dsviper, Viper — what’s what.
+The C++ runtime that carries the type system, commit DAG, and database tier.
+Currently not distributed standalone; See Naming.

 DevKit

 The Digital Substrate Python toolkit, distributed as a single ZIP.
-Carries the toolchain (Kibo, kibo-template-viper, dsviper-tools, offline docs) — not the dsviper runtime itself, which is fetched from PyPI.
-See DevKit, dsviper, Viper — what’s what.
+Carries the toolchain (Kibo, kibo-template-viper, dsviper-tools) — not the dsviper runtime itself, which is fetched from PyPI.
+See Naming.

 dsviper-tools